Rhymney Railway: Taff Bargoed Line

 In 1867 the Rhymney Railway was considering how it might reach Dowlais and Merthyr directly.
 The trade in the iron industry was changing, and no longer was locally extracted iron ore dominant in the iron foundries of Dowlais: imported ore was being used to an increasing extent, and being hauled up the gradient from the coastal ports.
 The obvious route appeared to be the Taff Bargoed valley, as yet without railway access.
 At the same time the Great Western Railway had a corresponding idea, and on 29 March 1867 the Rhymney and the GWR agreed to build the line jointly.
-This was ratified by an Act of 12 August 1867.
+This was ratified by an act of Parliament of 12 August 1867, the Rhymney Railway Act 1867 (30 & 31 Vict. c. clxxi).
 There was to be a generous exchange of running powers.

 It was to run from a junction near Llancaiach on the Taff Vale Extension line, to Dowlais (Cae Harris), a distance of 9+1/4 mi, making a connection there with the tramroad network of the Dowlais Iron Company.

 There were serious labour difficulties in constructing the line, however, and it did not open until 10 January 1876.
 A short branch from Cwm Bargoed on the Taff Bargoed line to Fochriw Colliery was opened as part of the works.
 At Dowlais, as well as connecting directly to the Dowlais Iron Company's network, the new railway had a branch known as the Zig-zag Branch on the south-west side of Dowlais; the zig-zag climbed at 1 in 35 to gain height to reach another part of the Dowlais complex.

 Much of the main line of the Taff Bargoed line climbed to Dowlais at 1 in 40 and 1 in 49, against loaded traffic.
 The summit on the line is at an altitude of 1250 ft above sea level.
 The stations on the line were Bedlinog and Cwm Bargoed but halts were built later for the Bedlinog, Nantwen, Nantyffin and Penydarren collieries.